Where To Buy

 No obligation, but these links & ads support the site.

 Salomon S/Lab MTN Alpine Touri

 Salomon Art T-Shirt - White

 Salomon Synapse 2017 - 2010 Review by The Good Ride

 The Salomon Synapse has been around for a while and has a great reputation for a reliable borderline stiff flexing boot.

 The 2015 Salomon Synapse is the same boot that Mary has loved for many a year but it’s got a bit of reduction in footprint size.
-It use to be a full size or larger than the F-Series Boots in Salomon’s line but now it’s more like 1/2 size larger.
-The BOA Synapse seems to be more sexy these days but the Traditional lace Synapse has a lot of good qualities to consider as well before stampeding off to the cart with the BOA.
+It uses to be full size or larger than the F-Series Boots in Salomon’s line but now it’s more like 1/2 size larger.
+The BOA Synapse seems to be sexier these days but the Traditional lace Synapse has a lot of good qualities to consider as well before stampeding off to the cart with the BOA.